hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/04_permissions_and_environment_variables.md

 ## **Environment Variables**

-Environment variables are, in short, variables that describe the environment in which programs run in.
-Two commonly encountered variables are HOME and PATH.
+Environment variables are, in short, variables that describe the environment in which programs run, and they are predefined for a given computer or cluster that you are on.
+You can reset them to customize the environment.
+Two commonly encountered environment variables are HOME and PATH.

 * HOME defines the home directory for a user.
 * PATH defines a list of directories to search through when looking for a command to execute.

-In the context of the shell the Environment variables are usually all upper case.
+In the context of the shell the environment variables are usually all in upper case.

 First, let's see our list of environmental variables:
 ```bash